-We offer a job timeline view to make it easy for you to see which mobile workforce is on what schedule on which day of the week.
-With the Asset timeline drag and drop feature, you will rebalance the workload if anyone is on emergency leave.
+Our robust system offers a job timeline view to make it easy for you to see which mobile workforce is on what schedule on which day of the week.
+With the asset timeline drag and drop feature, you can rebalance the workload if anyone is on emergency leave.

-Dista also has a summary view to show jobs’ status in real-time, and the Dista Nudge and notification framework help send nudges to the mobile workforce for any missed SLAs or deadlines.
+Dista also has a summary view to show the status of jobs in real-time.
+The contextual Nudges framework by Dista, along with the notification framework, helps send nudges to the mobile workforce for any missed SLAs or deadlines.

-After you have your plan generated, you can view the schedule and make changes as and if needed, with manual override, or you can also change constraints and rerun the optimization and compare the two plans.
-Dista helps dispatchers or fleet managers to set time and day when you need an additional mobile workforce to complete the order volumes and vice versa.
+After you have generated your plan, you can view the schedule and make changes as and when needed, with manual override, or change constraints and rerun the optimization and compare the two plans.
+Dista helps dispatchers or fleet managers modify the time and day when you need an additional mobile workforce to complete the order volumes and vice versa.